rordenlab/dcm2niix/Philips/README.md

 Philips DICOMs do not contain all the information desired by many neuroscientists.
 Due to this, the [BIDS](http://bids.neuroimaging.io/) files created by dcm2niix are impoverished relative to data from other vendors.
 This reflects a limitation in the Philips DICOMs, not dcm2niix.

 [Slice timing correction](https://www.mccauslandcenter.sc.edu/crnl/tools/stc) can account for some variability in fMRI datasets.
 Unfortunately, Philips DICOM data [does not encode slice timing information](https://neurostars.org/t/heudiconv-no-extraction-of-slice-timing-data-based-on-philips-dicoms/2201/4).
 Therefore, dcm2niix is unable to populate the "SliceTiming" BIDS field.
+However, one can typically infer slice timing by recording the [mode and number of packages](https://en.wikibooks.org/w/index.php?title=SPM/Slice_Timing&stable=0#Philips_scanners) reported for the sequence on the scanner console.

 Likewise, the BIDS tag "PhaseEncodingDirection" allows tools like [eddy](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/eddy) and [TOPUP](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/topup) to undistort images.
 While the Philips DICOM header distinguishes the phase encoding axis (e.g. anterior-posterior vs left-right) it does not encode the polarity (A->P vs P->A).